csu-hci-projects/FA24--BranumA-ParkerD/README.txt

 # Links
-Had trouble pushing the large files to the repo so here is a link to the zip file.
-There is another zip file in this repo: https://drive.google.com/file/d/1asNKW1oUbZjwr_Uh07P8bTUVqv-8HsFa/view?usp=sharin
+Had trouble pushing the large files to the repo so here is a link to the zip file: https://drive.google.com/file/d/1asNKW1oUbZjwr_Uh07P8bTUVqv-8HsFa/view?usp=sharin

 Youtube video (covers game and all relevant blueprints ~9 minutes):